-I continue with the content of the Year of God’s Love.
-Today I will speak on God’s love in its relationship to faith.
+I continue to add substance to the Year of God’s Love.
+Today I teach on God’s love and its relationship with prayer.

 Group Senior Pastor